NerdNu/CutePVP/README.md

 Game Mechanics
 --------------

+ * Players are assigned a team once they run /join
  * Each team owns (defends) one or more flags, which is a wool block of the team's color.
  * Right-clicking on an opposition team's flag "steals" it.
  * To score, you must steal a flag and carry it back to your base, then click on one of your own team flags.
 This is called a "capture".